camera-mc-dev/mc_grabber/docs/chapters/overview.md

 The connectors on the cable are simple to connect - just push onto the "spigot".
 To remove the cable, push the sprung shield _towards_ the camera, and then pull back on the cable gently.
 It should come away without much force.
 Pulling hard on the cable could damage the cable, connector, or worse, the camera or framegrabbers, so treat with respect.

 When connecting the cameras to the computer, keep in mind which cable goes to which camera.
-It can be useful to connect the cameras to specific framegrabber ports so that the cameras are numbered in a logical order.
-(Note: You don't have to do this - but it can make things easier later).
+It can be useful to connect the cameras to specific framegrabber ports so that the cameras are numbered in a logical order. (*NOTE*: You don't have to do this - but it can make things easier later).

 Cameras will be numbered starting from the top-most framegrabber first, and from _left_ to _right_ on each grabber.